How to Negotiate Per Diem on Data Center Travel Jobs

 - Incidental expenses — Laundry, tips, parking, and other day-to-day costs

-The key thing that makes per diem valuable: when structured correctly, it's not taxed.
-That means $100/day in per diem is worth significantly more than $100/day in regular wages, which might net you only $65–$75 after federal, state, and FICA taxes.
+The key thing that makes per diem valuable: when structured correctly and tied to a qualifying temporary assignment, it may be non-taxable.
+That means $100/day in qualifying per diem can be worth significantly more than $100/day in regular wages, which might net you only $65–$75 after federal, state, and FICA taxes.

 Typical Per Diem Rates in Data Center Construction